trxcc/trxcc.github.io/_pages/about.md

 <span class='anchor' id='about-me'></span>

 Hi, this is Rong-Xi Tan.
-Currently I am a third-year undergraduate student of [School of Artificial Intelligence](https://ai.nju.edu.cn) in [Nanjing University](https://www.nju.edu.cn/) advised by Associate Prof. [Chao Qian](https://www.lamda.nju.edu.cn/qianc/) and a member of [LAMDA Group](https://www.lamda.nju.edu.cn/), led by professor [Zhi-Hua Zhou](https://cs.nju.edu.cn/zhouzh/).
+Currently I am a fourth-year undergraduate student of [School of Artificial Intelligence](https://ai.nju.edu.cn) in [Nanjing University](https://www.nju.edu.cn/) advised by Associate Prof. [Chao Qian](https://www.lamda.nju.edu.cn/qianc/) and a member of [LAMDA Group](https://www.lamda.nju.edu.cn/), led by professor [Zhi-Hua Zhou](https://cs.nju.edu.cn/zhouzh/).

 My research interest lies in **black-box optimization (BBO) algorithms**, especially in BBO in offline settings (where online evaluation is restricted), and their applications in AI4Science, such as geoscience and soil property analysis.